 Three different historical time periods will be identified and mapped on an hourly basis to the optimization period.
 Historical on peak hours will be mapped to on peak hours in the optimization period, and historical off peak hours will be mapped to off peak hours in the optimization with adjustments made to ensure historical holiday and weekend days are mapped to holiday and weekend days during the optimization period.
 For example, if the calculation date is January 25, 2019 and the optimization period is one year into the future, then three different historical time periods, each consisting of 8,760 hours from the three year period preceding January 25, 2019, will be identified.
-Each of the three historical time periods will be mapped to the 8,760 hours in the optimization period such that on peak hours are mapped to on peak hours, off peak hours are mapped to off peak hours, holidays are mapped to holidays, and weekend days are mapped to weekend days.
+Each of the three historical time periods will be mapped to the 8,760 hours in the optimization period such that on peak hours are mapped to on peak hours, off peak hours are mapped to off peak hours, holidays are mapped to weekend days.

 Three on peak and three off peak basis differentials will be computed for each futures contract used in the calculation of the forward LMPs using the three historical time period mappings.
 The on peak basis differential will be calculated as the average of the ratio of the hourly bus LMP to the hourly Western Hub LMP, with the average being taken over all on peak hours during the identified historical time period where the month corresponds to the futures contract month of expiry.
 The off peak basis differential will be calculated as the average of the ratio of the hourly bus LMP to the hourly Western Hub LMP, with the average being taken over all off peak hours during the identified historical time period where the month corresponds to the futures contract month of expiry.
+The off peak basis differential will be calculated as the average of the ratio of the hourly bus LMP to the hourly Western Hub LMP, with the average being taken over all off peak hours during the identified historical time period where the month corresponds to the futures contract month of of expiry.

 Three hourly volatility scalars will be computed for each hour during the optimization period based on the three different historical time period mappings.
 For an on peak hour in the optimization period, the hourly volatility scalar will be calculated as the ratio of the historical bus LMP to the average historical bus LMP, with the average being taken over all on peak hours during the identified historical time period where the month corresponds to the month of the on peak hour in the optimization period.
-For an off peak hour in the optimization period, the hourly volatility scalar will be calculated as the ratio of the historical bus LMP to the average historical bus LMP, with the average being taken over all off peak hours during the identified historical time period where the month corresponds to the month of the off peak hour in the optimization period.
+For an off peak hour in the optimization period, the hourly volatility scalar will be calculated as the ratio of the historical bus LMP, with the average being taken over all off peak hour in the optimization period.
+For an off peak hour in the optimization period, the hourly volatility scalar will be calculated as the ratio of the historical bus LMP to the average historical bus LMP, with the average being taken over all off peak hours during the identified historical time period sto the month of the off peak hour in the optimization period.